hasura/graphql-engine/manual/microservices/hot-reloading/index.rst

-Hot reloading local changes to a microservice
+Live reloading local changes to a microservice
 =============================================

 The biggest advantage with developing on a local machine is that you get immediate feedback for whatever changes you make to code.
-Most of the languages have some tooling around them which enables live reloading or hot reloading of the code changes on a running instance of the program.
+Most of the languages have some tooling around them which enables live reloading of the code changes on a running instance of the program.

 But, your local development environment and the production deployment